bradietilley/pest-stories/README.md

 ### TODO

-- Convert Tasks to class-based entities similar to scenarios, while still supporting inline closures.
+- Convert Tasks to class-based entities similar to scenarios, with ordering, while still supporting inline closures.
 - Add inline closure support for scenarios
 - Move `variable` in scenario constructor to after generator and nullify (and inherit name of scenario)
 - Add Macro support on Story